 Why is this important?

 The overall aggregate utilization rate will not provide the complete picture.
 If there is a Developer resource who is over utilized (utilization rate > 100% or capacity < demand) has 50 hrs over utilized and another Project Mgmt resource who is under-utilized (utilization rate < 100% or capacity > demand) with 50 unutilized hrs, they cancel each other when we aggregate.
+Though the overall utilization rate may be 100%, individual resources have surplus and deficit and that must be addressed.

 Hence it is important to view utilization at resource level.